adinashby/programming-patterns-exam-three-section-1-2/README.md

 - Have RegistrationID as primary key for the fall2022 table.
 - Add 5 records to all the tables.
 - Get all the records and show them in the form.

+Also, there's a SQL cheat sheet available to you.